SeasonTong/SeasonTong.github.io/projects/index.md

 ---
 layout: page
-title: All Projects
+title: All Photos
-excerpt: "A List of Projects"
+excerpt: "A List of Photos"
 comments: false
 ---